The porch with flag and feline at the

 claimed by many to be the most haunted tavern in America – the

-legendary, almost mythical Cashtown
+legendary, almost mythical CASHTOWN

-We arrived to an empty parking lot.
+arrived to an empty parking lot.
 Our initial fear of closure was

 abated by a quick check of the hours of posted operation.
 We celebrated